BRIDGET RILEY British, born 1931

 In the early 1960s, her works were said to induce sensations in viewers as varied as seasickness and sky diving.
 Works in this style comprised her first solo show in London in 1962 at Gallery One run by Victor Musgrave, as well as numerous subsequent shows.

 In 1965, Riley exhibited in the New York City show, The Responsive Eye, the exhibition which first drew attention to so-called Op art.
 One of her paintings was reproduced on the cover of the show's catalogue, though Riley later became disillusioned with the movement, and expressed regret that her work was exploited for commercial purposes.
-Following a major retrospective in the early 1970s, Riley began traveling extensively.
+Following a major retrospective in the early 1970s, Riley began travelling extensively.